AboarDev/BoarRename/README.md

 # BoarRename
-A simple gui batch renamer
+A simple gui batch renamer that can rename files sequentially or clean up names

-Uses python and tkinter.
-Take this and make something actually good if you want idc
+Uses python and tkinter